huongnguyenduc/edge-grid/PLAN.md

 ## Conclusion

-This plan provides a comprehensive roadmap for building a compelling DePIN hackathon project that demonstrates real-world utility, technical innovation, and clear value proposition.
-The Edge AI Inference Marketplace showcases how blockchain technology can enable new economic models for distributed computing resources while maintaining security and user experience.
+This plan provides a comprehensive roadmap for building EdgeGrid, a compelling DePIN project that demonstrates real-world utility, technical innovation, and clear value proposition.
+EdgeGrid showcases how blockchain technology can enable new economic models for distributed computing resources while maintaining security and user experience.

 The modular architecture allows for incremental development and testing, ensuring a working demo even if not all features are completed within the time constraints.